OUR BREAST REDUCTION AND LIFT SURGERY IN SYDNEY

 SYDNEY’S CUSTOM BREAST LIFT OR REDUCTION SURGERY

 So what to do?
-The breast foot print as it is called determines the boundaries in which most naturally a lift, reduction, augmentation or reconstruction can be performed.
+The breast foot print as it is called determines the boundaries in which most naturally a lift, reduction, breast augmentation or reconstruction can be performed.
 So these anatomical borders are outlined as part of the examination and preoperative markings in the sitting position with the arm by the side.
 There are many different ways to determine the ideal position of the nipple after a breast reduction and a lift.
 Being familiar with these principles allows us to use the best technique applicable to body shape of each Sydney patient, customizing the design and the final shape of the breast.
 The sagging lower pole of the breast, along with the upper border is marked.
 So now we have all the main requirements for the breast reduction and lift surgery in our Sydney or Canberra clinic.
 The upper pole of the breast, the ideal nipple position and the wedge of inferior tissues that are sagging.

 With this in mind we can turn our attention to the pedicle of the breast.
 This determines which part is preserved and carries the circulation of the nipple areolar complex.
 Superior, medial, lateral, inferior and supero-medial pedicles can all be safely designed.
 One good way to think about the breast is in quadrants.
 Upper inner, upper outer, lower inner and lower outer.
 Arguably from an aesthetic perspective fullness in the upper inner is amongst the most important principles.
 This is in part why most experienced surgeons choose, a medial, superior or supero-medial pedicle.